10 Baby Registry Must-Haves—According to a Pediatrician

 In 2016, my company debuted SNOO, a “smart” bassinet that uses the constant rumbly sound and gentle rocking babies loved in the womb.
 Those soothing rhythms can quickly settle fussing and add 1-2+ hours of sleep/night.
 As a bonus, SNOO is the only sleep solution with a special clip-in swaddle that keeps infants safely on the back—all naps/all night.

 Extra sleep is one of the most precious gifts you can give to a new parent.
-So, it’s easy to see why PopSugar Moms, Women’s Health and New York Mag are all calling SNOO the new, must-have, “life-changing” baby registry item.
+So, it’s easy to see why Motherly, PopSugar Moms, Women’s Health, and New York Mag are all calling SNOO the new, must-have, “life-changing” baby registry item.
+You can register for SNOO on Happiest Baby's registry, which allows for group gifting (meaning your loved ones can chip in to help you buy or rent SNOO!)

 People used to say, Tip-toe, the baby is sleeping!, thinking infants needed quiet and stillness to sleep.
 Today, we know that still, quiet rooms are sensory depriving to new babies.
 In utero, your child heard the constant, whoosh of blood pulsing through the umbilical blood vessels.
 After birth, babies still crave womb-like sound—that’s why they love car rides, vacuum sounds and white noise.
 I suggest using our Happiest Baby White Noise for all naps and nights, as well as for calming your baby in the car.
-(You can get our specially engineered sounds on MP3 and CD)
+(You can get our specially engineered sounds in a huggable lovey form with SNOObear!)

 For such tiny beings, babies have surprisingly sharp nails which get even sharper after cutting them.
 And, those sharp nails often lead to face scratches.
 So, it’s best to file the nails to create a smooth edge or even use mittens to keep your little one from hurting herself.
 (Always, check inside the mittens to remove any loose strings that might wrap around a finger and cause injury.)